OCHS-STEM-Club/programming-resources/VSCode-Setup.md

  - VsCode WPILIB Extension https://github.com/wpilibsuite/vscode-wpilib/releases

 2. Install Java
-   a.
-Extract the install to Program Files\Java
+   - Extract the install to Program Files\Java
-   b.
-Add the bin to the PATH
+   - Add the bin to the PATH
-   c.
-Set JAVA_HOME environment variable as the JDK folder itself
+   - Set JAVA_HOME environment variable as the JDK folder itself

 3. Install Gradle
-   a.
-Extract the install to Program Files\Gradle
+   - Extract the install to Program Files\Gradle
-   b.
-Add the bin to the PATH
+   - Add the bin to the PATH

 4. Install Visual Studio Code